zerotwooneone/percolator/source/Percolator.Network/README.md

 # Percolator.Network

-## Core Philosophy: The "Where"

 This domain's single responsibility is to answer the question: **"Where can I connect to this peer?"**

 It acts as the system's persistent "address book," managing the network connectivity information for peers.
-It links a peer's stable identity (`PeerId` from the Identity domain) to their transient network endpoints (IP address and port).
+It links a peer's stable identity (`PeerId` from the Identity domain) to their transient network endpoints (IP address and port) and handles the secure discovery of peers on the local network using an authenticated broadcast protocol.

----

-This library contains the networking logic for the Percolator system.
-It is responsible for discovering peers on the local network using a secure, authenticated broadcast protocol.

 ## Architecture